Wh1teh/adventOfCode/year2023/adventOfJava/readme.md

 > ![Picture of a terminal displaying average times of running each day and part of AoC 2023](./img/example_run.png)
 >
-> *Example run displaing average times it takes to complete each day and part*
+> *Example run displaying average times it takes to complete each day and part*